Dynamic product ads allow you to target a more narrow set of interested audiences directly from your Facebook page.

-By reminding visitors of products they were interested in, dynamic product ads increase the chance of visitors returning to your website to make a purchase.
-Dynamic product ads are also a great way to show offers, product reviews, or let visitors know about delivery time or any benefit associated with purchasing from your business.
+By reminding visitors of relevant products they were interested in, dynamic product ads increase the chance of visitors returning to your website to make a purchase.

 Why You Should Use Dynamic Product Ads